EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `gppPotential_Monteith`: set the potential GPP based on radiation use efficiency
+- `gppPotential_Monteith`: Potential GPP based on radiation use efficiency model/concept of Monteith.

 </details>